fmaste/Haskell/doc/EvaluationStrategies.md

 ### Implementation Details

 GHC laziness refers to the operational semantics used to perform a call-by-need reduction.
-Expressions are translated to a graph and is called ***lazy graph reduction***.
-This allows things like working with infinite lists possible.
+The technique is called ***lazy graph reduction*** because the expression tree becomes a graph when reusing expressions.

-Its implementation details are only mentioned here:

-The first ingredient of call-by-need, that a function argument is evaluated only when required, is directly implemented by using a normal order reduction.
+Its implementation details are only mentioned here: The first ingredient of call-by-need, that a function argument is evaluated only when required, is directly implemented by using a normal order reduction.
 The second ingredient, that once evaluated should never be re-evaluated, is implemented with a combination of two things:
-- Pointer substitution: Substituting pointers to the argument rather than copying it avoids duplicating the (unevaluated) argument.
+- Substitute pointers: Substituting pointers to the argument rather than copying it avoids duplicating the unevaluated argument.
 This gives rise to what is called sharing and what in Haskell is known as [thunk](https://wiki.haskell.org/Thunk).
-- Updating the root of the redex tree with the results: updating the root of the redex with the result ensures that further uses of the argument will get the benefit of the work done.
+- Updating the root of the redex with the result: If we are to exploit sharing successfully we must ensure that when an expression is reduced we modify the graph to reflect the result.
+This will ensure that shared expressions will only be reduced once.

 ### Memoization